 The Main building, Gymnasium and Abbot Hall of Phillips Exeter Academy in 1920s

 In 1926, Edmund entered Harvard College and graduated summa cum laude in Mathematics and Logic in June, 1930.
-His dream from childhood was to become a mining engineer, but in Harvard he changed his mind, deciding on a career as a creative mathematician.
+His dream since childhood was to become a mining engineer, however, while in Harvard he changed his mind.
+He chose to pursue a career as a creative mathematician.
 For him, the mathematics was not only rigorous reasoning, it was a magic, a wizardry of Arabia.

 Upon his return in the autumn of 1934, Berkeley took a position in the actuarial department of Prudential Insurance of America in New Jersey, where he eventually became chief research consultant.
-In 1937 he published an article in the magazine The Record of the American Institute of Actuaries, in which he argued for the using of symbolic logic for resolving insurance problems like analysing risk and developing rules for writing policies.
+In 1937 he published an article in the magazine The Record of the American Institute of Actuaries, in which he argued for the using of symbolic logic for resolving insurance problems like analyzing risk and developing rules for writing policies.

 During World War II Berkeley was given a leave for military duty.
-In 1942 he was enlisted in the United States Navy as a Naval Reserve officer for three and a half years.
-Initially he was an Inspector of supply, but later he was reassigned under Howard Aiken at the Harvard Computation Laboratory, and was assigned to help run of Mark I computer.
+In 1942 he enlisted in the United States Navy as a Naval Reserve officer for three and a half years.
+Initially he was an Inspector of supply, but later he was reassigned under Howard Aiken at the Harvard Computation Laboratory, and was assigned to help run the Mark I computer.
 The work with Mark I was a really stimulating experience for Berkeley.

-In 1946 Berkeley returned to his work in Prudential as Senior Methods Analyst, later advancing to Chief Research Consultant.
+In 1946 Berkeley returned to his work at Prudential as Senior Methods Analyst, later advancing to Chief Research Consultant.
 He was assigned a very interesting task—to determine how the company could use the new automatic electronic equipment for data processing.
-However, in 1948 a change in the company management resulted in extensive reducing of his assignment, later he had other differences with them regarding the book, which he was writing.
+However, in 1948 a change in the company management resulted in extensive reducing of his assignment, later other differences cropped up, especially regarding the book he was writing.

 1949, Berkeley wrote one of the first books on electronic computers for a general audience, which made him famous—Giant Brains, or Machines That Think, in which he described the principles behind computers, and then gave a technical but accessible survey of the most prominent examples of the time, including machines from MIT, Harvard, the Moore School, Bell Laboratories, and others.
-In this book Berkeley envisioned that computers would applied not only to mathematical and computational problems, but also to a wide range of other problems, like finding information in library, typing text from voice, translating languages, and controlling other machines.
+In this book Berkeley envisioned that computers would be applied not only to mathematical and computational problems, but also to a wide range of other problems, like finding information in library, typing text from voice, translating languages, and controlling other machines.

 Edmund and Ruth Berkeley divorced in 1948, and in 1949 he married Susan Slocum Wallace (16 Aug.
 1911—18 Feb.
-2001) from Newtonville, Mass., adopting her three children to his family.
+2001) from Newtonville, Massachusetts, adopting her three children into his family.